Can Pitbulls Be Service Dogs? Requirements & FAQs

 The word “Pitbull” elicits fear in many people but in reality, Pitties make excellent companion dogs when properly trained, just like any dog.
 Pitbulls have a bad reputation, mainly because of backyard breeders and poor breeding of these dogs, but in reality, Pitties are loyal, loving, intelligent, and eager to please.
 With these excellent characteristics, can Pitbulls be service dogs?
 Thankfully, yes, Pitbulls can be service dogs.

-Read on to learn more about the requirements for a Pitty to become a service dog and what they have to offer an individual that is in need of such services.
+Read on to learn more about the requirements for a Pitty to become a service dog and what they have to offer an individual who is in need of such services.

 Can Pitbulls Be Service Dogs?